-The <n-adic bool op name> is AND, OR, or XOR.
+The <n-adic bool op name> is AND, OR, EQUIV, or XOR.
 AND returns TRUE if and only if all specified <bool exp>s evaluate to TRUE.
 OR returns FALSE if and only if all specified <bool exp>s evaluate to FALSE.
+EQUIV returns TRUE if and only if the number of specified <bool exp>s that evaluate to FALSE is even.
 XOR returns TRUE if and only if the number of specified <bool exp>s that evaluate to TRUE is odd.